apioo/psx/doc/design/request_lifecycle.rst

    :prepend: <?php

 After the stack was executed the response must be send to the client.
-This is done through an sender class which sends the header through the "header" function and outputs the response body via "echo".
+This is done through a sender class which sends the header through the "header" function and outputs the response body via "echo".

 .. literalinclude:: ../../library/PSX/Dispatch/SenderInterface.php